-Located in King Hall on the Fairfield Campus, The College Store remains open for extended evening hours at the beginning of each new semester.
-In addition to textbooks, study guides, and reference materials, the College Store offers clothing, computer software, school supplies, and gift items.
-Other services available include UPS, FedEx, U.S. outgoing mail, and faxing.
+Located in King Hall on the Fairfield Campus, The College Store remains open for extended evening hours at the beginning and end of each semester.
+In addition to textbooks, study guides, and reference materials, the College Store offers clothing, school supplies, and gift items.
+We also offer financial aid approved laptops as well.